-7 classes of food
+7 classes of food and their functions

 Micronutrients include vitamins and minerals.
-They are needed in our body in much fewer quantities.
+They are needed in our bodies in much fewer quantities.
 Macronutrients provide the body with the energy to live and prosper.

 Polysaccharides are more complex than any other saccharides, and they take much more time to digest.
 Only the simplest sugar units of classes of food can be absorbed by the blood.
 The simple carbs can be consumed by blood very quickly.
 Nevertheless, it may cause a sugar level to raise abnormally which leads to vascular and heart diseases.

 Our body structure is mostly made up of protein.
 Every molecule of protein is made up of thousands of amino acids.
 Our body needs these elements to create new protein and maintain the existing one.

 One molecule of fat is usually made of several fatty acids.
 These fatty acids are made of long chains of carbon and hydrogen atoms.
 All fats can be divided into unsaturated and saturated.
 Saturated fats are the ones where all carbon atoms are bonded to hydrogen atoms.
 Unsaturated fats are the ones where carbon is usually connected with double bonds with a few molecules of hydrogen.

 Minerals can be defined as chemical elements that are needed by living things.
 Elements are less needed for our body, but they are also an essential part that keeps us healthy.
-The minerals include Calcium, Iron, Magnesium, Potassium, Zinc and so on.
-You can find these minerals in dairy products, meat, fish, poultry, grains and so on.
+The minerals include Calcium, Iron, Magnesium, Potassium, Zinc, and so on.
+You can find these minerals in dairy products, meat, fish, poultry, grains, and so on.

 Minerals represent various functions like building blocks for our muscles, bones, and teeth, carrying oxygen in our body, keep fluids balanced.